 Serve as a regional resource and support responses to natural and man-made emergencies, including wildfires and earthquakes.

+Encourage the exploration of “experimental” policies, ordinances, infrastructure.

 Promote more affordable housing and a diversity of housing options.

+Look for opportunities to re-purpose existing vacant or under-utilized buildings of all types.

 Develop a diversity of housing types and choices throughout the city.

 Provide life cycle housing for residents from young adults right out of high school or college to seniors aging in place.